OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	.
 	ConstraintError: New Engine.RPM: constraint '7500 <= 6000' has been violated

-The vabiable raises and exception indicating that its maximum value has been violated.
+The variable raises and exception indicating that its maximum value has been violated.
 This exception can be handled to provide some logical response to this condition; this will be seen in the acceleration simulation.
 Now, run the engine and examine the Power and Torque at 2500 RPM.

 	>>> MyEngine.run()
 	>>> MyEngine.get("Torque")